Set sail for the sea of imagination

 It’s not all echoes and homages, though — I like to think I managed to create my own dark and wondrous world populated by deranged angels, cunning vampires and crazed kraken and the like.
 I would love it if readers set sail into the sea of my imagination and find it as much a shock and inspiration as that moment I found myself huddled in the dark on a gymnasium floor, watching a strange new world come to life before me.

 I hope The Apocalypse Ark carries you away, dear reader, much as 20,000 Leagues carried me away to a world I never could have imagined but can now never forget.

-Posted on August 28, 2016, in Peter Roman, Writing and tagged 20000 Leagues Under the Sea, Ahab, Cthulhu, Herman Melville, HP Lovecraft, Jules Verne, Moby Dick, Peter Roman, The Apocalypse Ark, the dead hamlets, the mona lisa sacrifice, the white whale, writing.
+Posted on August 28, 2016, in Journal, Peter Roman, Writing and tagged 20000 Leagues Under the Sea, Ahab, Cthulhu, Herman Melville, HP Lovecraft, Jules Verne, Moby Dick, Peter Roman, The Apocalypse Ark, the dead hamlets, the mona lisa sacrifice, the white whale, writing.
 Bookmark the permalink.
 Leave a comment.